Kimberly J. Morgan

 Fax: 202-994-7743

-Professor Morgan received her Ph.D. in political science from Princeton University and, before joining GWU, was a post-doctoral fellow at NYU's Institute of French Studies (2000-01) and a participant in the Robert Wood Johnson Foundation's Scholars in Health Policy Research program at Yale University (2001-03).
-In 2008-09, Dr. Morgan was a fellow at the Woodrow Wilson International Center for Scholars.
+Professor Morgan received her Ph.D. in political science from Princeton University and, before joining GWU, was a post-doctoral fellow at NYU's Institute of French Studies and a participant in the Robert Wood Johnson Foundation's Scholars in Health Policy Research program at Yale University.
+She has been a fellow at the Woodrow Wilson International Center for Scholars and visiting faculty at the Free University Amsterdam, Radboud University in The Netherlands, and the Institut d'Etudes Politiques in Paris.

 PSC 1001 Introduction to Comparative Politics